AlexPadron/G/README.md

 I've been incrementally adding them, and that is probably the easiest way to use them.

+### Requirements

+Any version of Python, no external packages needed

 ### Future Work

 If you have other aliases, for git, arcanist or another tool, let me know!